-As a result, the General Fund reflects an increase in fund balance of \$691,285.
+As a result, the General Fund reflects an increase in fund balance of \$1,138,987.

-Bond Interest and Redemption Fund The bond interest and redemption fund is used for the repayment of bonds issued for a District (Education Code Section 15125-15262).
+Bond Interest and Redemption Fund The Bond Interest and Redemption Fund is used for the repayment of bonds issued for a local educational agency (Education Code Sections 15125-15262).